Kbman99/Tweet-Me-A-Song/README.md

 Tweepy can be cloned or you can use pip to install it, and MusicBot has multiple dependencies for the discord library which can beinstalled using pip.

+## Getting up and running
+Most information required to get this bot up and running can be found on the provided GitHub repositories posted above.
+Currently there is no output to console for this bot, but just open up your console and type

+`run TwitterToDiscordBot.py`

+in order to start it and it will call to the Twitter API every 60 seconds or however long you input into

+`await asyncio.sleep(60) # task runs every 60 seconds`

 ### More documentation/info to be made/added soon...